 What is important when it comes to what they sleep on?

-A comfy bed is as important for us adults as it is for little ones.
-Since my little one got her Panda toddler memory foam pillow she has been loving bedtime and been snug as a bug all night.
+A comfy bed is as important for little ones as it is for us adults.
+Since my little one got her Panda toddler memory foam pillow she has been loving bedtime and being snug as a bug all night.
 She even cuddles it.
-I would definitely recommend the pillow for comfort, support, and get them looking forward to bedtime.
+I would definitely recommend the kid’s pillows for comfort and support, and to get them looking forward to bedtime.

 What are your 3 top tips for parents who are struggling?